saurtron/bar-unitbaker/README.md

 (coming/to be fixed soon)

-- Doesn't yet respect comments in the changed files
+- Doesn't yet respect comments in the changed lines
 - Can't place a new item at the end of an element children yet :P
 - Unit files need to be properly formatted
-- Skips a few units due to `return {` not at the beginning.
+- Skips a few unitdef files due to `return {` not at the beginning.
 - Can't set the right order for inserts into numbered arrays yet.
 - Atm shouldn't be run twice since it doesn't check if changes already at destination atm, so `BAR.sdd/units` should correspond to `baked_defs.orig` before running this.